qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   * :guilabel:`Always Execute (Not recommended)`: enable execution of all embedded scripts;
     not recommended because it bypasses all safety checks and can run untrusted or malicious code without prompting.

-* :guilabel:`Trusted projects and folders allowing embedded script execution`:
+* :guilabel:`Trusted projects and folders that allow embedded script execution`:
   This list shows project files or folders that you have explicitly marked as trusted.
 Projects located in these paths are allowed to run their embedded scripts without prompting.
 Use the |symbologyAdd|:sup:`Add new trusted project` or
   |symbologyRemove|:sup:`Remove trusted project or folder` buttons to manage the list.

-* :guilabel:`Untrusted projects and folders denied embedded script execution`:
+* :guilabel:`Untrusted projects and folders are denied embedded script execution`:
   Paths listed here are explicitly marked as untrusted.
 Projects stored in these locations will never run embedded scripts.
 Use the |symbologyAdd|:sup:`Add new project denial` or
   |symbologyRemove|:sup:`Remove denied project or folder` buttons to